gansm/finalcut/doc/user-theme.md

 Color Palette Theme
 -------------------

-FINAL CUT has four color tables for the 16 standard colors in the terminal.
-These are a redefinition of the 16 ANSI colors.
-You can address the colors via indexes values from 0 to 15.
-They correspond to the following colors:
+FINAL CUT includes four distinct color tables to manage the 16 standard terminal colors.
+These tables redefine the traditional 16 ANSI colors, which you can reference using index values from 0 to 15:

 | Index  | Color name                     |
 |:------:|:-------------------------------|